Complications of cervical cancer

 Palliative care also includes psychological, social and spiritual support for you and your family or carers.

 There are different options for terminal care in the late stages of cancer.
-You may want to think about whether you would like to be cared for in hospital, in a hospice or at home, and discuss these issues with your doctor.
+You may want to think about whether you'd like to be cared for in hospital, in a hospice or at home, and discuss these issues with your doctor.
 Some organisations who provide care for people with cancer include: